News:

 Parish Council Projects Agreed.
 At the Parish Council meeting on 5th February, Councillors agreed the projects to be taken forward over the next few years.
 These are set out in the new Rottingdean Parish Council Infrastructure Development Plan

-Proposed parking restriction changes on Steyning Road
+Proposed parking restriction changes on Steyning Road.
+Following

 Public Art on St Aubyns Field